andreagiassi/microservice-rbac-user-management/README.md

 https://www.linkedin.com/in/andreagiassi/

 #### Overview
-Goal of the project is to manage a set of users.
+Goal of the project is to offer a set of REST apis in order to manage a set of user's data.

-The microservice is using Spring Boot 2 and JPA to exposes a small set of REST apis.
+The microservice is using Spring Boot 2 and JPA to exposes the REST apis and to retrieve and store the information on a database.

+The idea is to offer a simple microservice to reuse for simple The software is handling account's data, contacts, roles and addresses and offer a simple login endpoint.

 The project support the basic CRUD operations on an User account and the information are stored on a MySql database.

-The project is using the Docker technologies with two different containers:
+The project is thought using the Docker technologies with two different containers:
 * Spring Boot REST apis: that exposing the services
 * MySql 8.0 database: that is storing/retrieving the information